google/clasp/README.md

 #### Options

-- `version`: The version number of the project to retrieve.
+- `versionNumber`: The version number of the project to retrieve.

 #### Examples

 - `clasp pull`
-- `clasp pull --version 23`
+- `clasp pull --versionNumber 23`

 ### Push